svaderia/svaderia.github.io/README.md

 # svaderia.github.io

 Powered by [Jekyll](https://jekyllrb.com/) & [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
-Hosted on GitHub:octocat: Pages.
+Hosted on GitHub :octocat: Pages.

 ## TODO:

-- [ ] Change the theme to something else, maybe [al-folio](https://github.com/alshedivat/al-folio)
+- [ ] Merge all the pages of experience into one, Basically Projects, Exeperience, Publication, etc.
 - [ ] Port the old blogs from gujju coder website [GujjuCoders](https://github.com/svaderia/GujjuCoders/tree/master)
 - [ ] Add competitive resources better on the website.
 Look at the repo for the ideas.
 - [ ] Make it easy to add new stuff to website.
 Add even small things in a folder called snippet.
 Inspired from [here](https://wincent.com/snippets)